Blind Spot Monitor Warning or System Symbols

 Many More Versions

 System problems are generally indicated by a separate alert and text message in the instrument panel.
 These may include the Blind Spot Alert Malfunction indicator at the left.
 The word OFF added to the image means that the option has been switched off or has malfunctioned.
+The last two also indicate a malfunction one in red and the other with a line through, but still in yellow/amber/orange.
 A malfunction will not effect any driving systems, so you may continue on your way.
 Blind Spot Monitoring will not be available, however.

 This version displays only the sensors used for blind spot detection.
 If seen in black and white, as shown here, the system is unavailable, likely because the sensors are dirty.
 A text message will be seen with the symbol in the information screen.
 If the system is working properly, the symbol will be displayed in green.